Find a FYRE Opportunity

 Potential Student Tasks

-Responsibilities include general lab maintenance and assisting graduate students and other researchers with laboratory protocols from sample organization to data collection and analysis.
-Student researchers will be expected to keep an organized and detailed lab notebook.
-Some projects may also provide opportunities for preparing museum specimens and taking of morphological data within the Nebraska State Museum.
+Responsibilities include general lab maintenance and assisting graduate students and other researchers with laboratory/museum collection protocols from sample organization to data collection (morphological and genetic), specimen preparation (i.e. preparing museum skins) for research and archival in the zoology collection, and analysis.
+There is a potential project to help digitalize (photograph) the zoological collection if desired.
+Student researchers will be expected to keep an organized and detailed lab/collection notebook.
+The position will be split between the SNR Conservation Genomics Lab and the Nebraska State Museum Zoology Division but can adjusted depending on student's interests and project needs.

 Student Qualifications

 We are looking for students with an interest in conservation genetics and biological sciences, wildlife, or fisheries.
-Potential students should be detail-oriented and excited to learn new skills.
-Student researchers must be willing to work in a team setting and alongside other students to help solve problems.
+Potential students should be detail-oriented, hard-working, have strong organization, and be excited to learn new skills.
+Student researchers must be willing to work independently, in a team setting and alongside other students to help solve problems.

 Training, Mentoring, and Workplace Community

 The SNR conservation genomics lab and State Museum Zoology Division has fostered an environment where students can be creative, support each other, and can explore career paths.
 Students supporting students provide the laboratory members with a foundation for personal and professional support network as they continue their professional career in STEM.
 As such, our lab is a team-oriented environment which is predicated on group learning.
-Incoming students will be working in a lab composed of young researchers at various stages of their career from other undergraduates just starting out to post-doctoral researchers and faculty members.
+Incoming students will be working in a genetics lab and museum collection composed of young researchers at various stages of their career from other undergraduates just starting out to faculty members.

-Students typically start assisting more experience researchers or help with smaller projects such as molecular sexing birds or using classical DNA sequencing techniques for species ID.
+Students typically start assisting more experience researchers or help with smaller projects such as molecular sexing birds, using classical DNA sequencing techniques for species ID, or specimen preparation to help learn how to take morphological measurements and learn anatomy.
 As students' skills progress, students are afforded leadership roles by training other students in laboratory methods regardless of class standing and is based on experience.

 Available Positions

-Our lab is engaged in a variety of projects so students will have the opportunity to be exposed to a wide-range of ecological and evolutionary questions that genetic approaches can address.
-Our lab answers such questions as how animals are connected across the landscape, how individuals are adapted to their current environment, how vulnerable they might be to predicted future environments, and how parasite influence host genetic diversity.
+Our lab is engaged in a variety of projects so students will have the opportunity to be exposed to a wide-range of ecological and evolutionary questions that genetic approaches in combination with other data types can address.
+Our lab answers such questions as how animals are connected across the landscape, how individuals are adapted to their current environment, how vulnerable they might be to predicted future environments, ecotoxicology, and wildlife health.

 Civil and Environmental Engineering